UKHomeOffice/core-cloud-workflow-sonarqube-scan/README.md

      sonar.qualitygate.wait=false
      sonar.issues.fail=false
 ```
-- When adding the Sonar feature to an existing repo, it would be best to push the Sonar feature on its own to your primary branch.
+Github - When adding the Sonar feature to an existing repo, it would be best to push the Sonar feature on its own to your primary branch.
 This will highlight any existing code quality issues your primary branch currently has.